 Anyone caught up in “Holiday Blues” deserves compassionate attention.
 Most of the time what is being felt is just a bit of grief and nostalgia.
 Sometimes it becomes “dysthymia,” or “subclinical depression,” and the suggestions above (perhaps with a little St. John’s Wort or 5 HTP), or the use of the program such as “Escape From Depression” is all that is needed.
 “Clinical Depression,” on the other hand, is something more serious.
 If you suspect this is the case, don’t underestimate the gravity of the situation — always consider professional help.

 Signs of Depression

 Don’t ignore signs of significant depression!
-Repeated tearful episodes, sleep disturbance, change in sexual function, hopelessness, helplessness, disturbed eating patterns, self-destructive (even suicidal) behaviors can all be signals that someone is in the grip of a major depression.
+Repeated tearful episodes, sleep disturbance, change in sexual function, hopelessness, helplessness, disturbed eating patterns, self-destructive (even suicidal) behaviors can all signal that someone is in the grip of major depression.

 People who are this depressed often find it hard to engage in any form of treatment — to dedicate time and energy to something that they feel will/should fail is risking another disheartening blow to an already weakened ego.
 They may have little or no tolerance for change and not enough strength for introspection.
 (Research has shown that as a result of genetic factors, chemical usage, childhood trauma, and so forth, there may exist a structural change in the neuronal membrane and a deficiency of the neurotransmitter serotonin.
 In many such cases the newer anti-depressants — known as Selective Serotonin Re-uptake Inhibitors (SSRIs) — can produce profound changes even when other approaches have failed.)
 There many S